- Ok, let’s get started

 Let me start by saying that I know I’m using an existing theme but I needed something to put a blog on so I used an existing theme….so what.

-I am about to become a freelance PHP Web Developer and so I thought I’d get around a few places in my local are a and meet some guys (& girls) that I’s been following on Twitter for a while.
+I am about to become a freelance PHP Web Developer and so I thought I’d get around a few places in my local area and meet some guys (& girls) that I had been following on Twitter for a while.

-I decided that I would visit Genuis Division in Barnsley as I had been following Craig Burgess on there for a while.
+I decided that I would visit Genius Division in Barnsley as I had been following Craig Burgess on there for a while.
 The visit itself was very fruitful.
-I was made to feel very welcome by 4 very nice gentleman.
-What would have surprised my wife is that although the 4 of them were self confessed ‘Geeks’ not one of them had a Star Trek uniform on…anyway, I digress.
+I was made to feel very welcome by 4 very nice gentlemen.
+What would have surprised my wife is that although the 4 of them were self-confessed ‘Geeks’ not one of them had a Star Trek uniform on…anyway, I digress.

 I knew when I got home that I had to clear all of this design nonsense out of my head and concentrate on the PHP side of things as I had now been focusing on design for a few months.

 I posted a thread on a popular webdev forum about what project I could undertake in order to brush up my OOP skills.
 The majority of the replies that I got advised me to create my own framework.
 I took this advice & quickly set about Googling a few tutorials on how to create a framework.

 Until this point I had not been a fan of frameworks per say as I found them overkill for the projects I had previously created but when I did start looking into it I was shocked.

 The more I looked into frameworks the more I thought to myself “Hang on!
 I’ve already done this and been criticised for it”